threefoldtech/info_grid/src/javascript/grid3_wireguard_gateway.md

 - `CreateNetWorkModel` :
  we are creating a network and set the node id to be `gwNode`, the name `monNetwork` and inside the function we set `addAccess: true` to add __wireguard__ access.

-- `createMachineModel` and `createMachinesModel` is similar to the previous section of [deploying a single VM](../javascript/grid3_javascript_vm.md), but we are passing the created `NetworkModel` to the machines model and the entry point here runs a py server .
+- `createMachineModel` and `createMachinesModel` is similar to the previous section of [deploying a single VM](../javascript/grid3_javascript_vm.md), but we are passing the created `NetworkModel` to the machines model and the entry point here runs a simple python server.

 #### Deploy the Gateway